 Peter and company are struggling with the changes to their world with more super-powered beings than ever before.
 And to think, 10 or so years prior, Iron Man was born, and before that, superheroes were the thing of comic books and Greek mythology.
 Now, a superhero himself, Peter has to come to terms that his mentor and idol is gone, and he has to step up into the role of the hero he never knew he was meant to be-but decides he needs a vacation first.

-Peter and his classmates are headed to Europe on a trip to take their minds off of the horrors of recent years, and to broaden their minds to culture that vastly covers the majority of the modern world, but is yet absent, to an extent, from present-day America.
+Peter and his classmates are headed to Europe on a trip to take their minds off of the horrors of recent years, and to broaden their minds to a culture that vastly covers the majority of the modern world, but is yet absent, to an extent, from present-day America.
 It is during this time that Peter struggles with the loss of a mentor, the gains of being an Avenger, and understanding teenage youth- particularly the female sex.

 Meanwhile, danger is afoot, and right behind it follows a threat that puts the entire world in jeopardy once again.
 Nick Fury and trusted agent Maria Hill are working on trying to neutralize said threat, with the help of Quentin Beck, a super-being with a fishbowl helmet that warns them of the elementals- four creatures with unfathomable power that will destroy the earth if he does not stop them.
-These elementals consists of behemoths in the forms of Water (Hydro-Man but not really), Fire (Lava-Man but not really), Earth (Sand-Man but not really), and Air.
-I say ‘not really’ because these elementals are based off of other villains within the Marvel universe that may or may not actually exist (yet).
+These elementals consist of behemoths in the forms of Water (Hydro-Man but not really), Fire (Lava-Man but not really), Earth (Sand-Man but not really), and Air.
+I say ‘not really’ because these elementals are based on other villains within the Marvel universe that may or may not actually exist (yet).